 For once, I'm not in Asia.
-And I will not make bubbles under water.
-No, I crossed the Atlantic for a week-long getaway to Montreal ...
+And I'm not blowing bubbles underwater.
+No, I crossed the Atlantic for a one week getaway in Montreal...

 And for once, someone was waiting for me at the airport.
-My fellow Quebecois Marie-Julie Gagnon picked me up as I stepped off the plane on Sunday evening and took me straight to eat a poutine.
+My colleague from Quebec Marie-Julie Gagnon picked me up as I stepped off the plane on Sunday evening and took me straight to eat a poutine.

 A poutine in La Banquise

 French fries and cheese puffs, drizzled with brown sauce.
 We needed something special to celebrate our meeting...

-Moreover, since Marie-Julie doesn't do things by halves, I had the opportunity to be introduced to this supreme culinary refinement in a Montreal institution, famous for its poutine: The ice.
+Moreover, as Marie-Julie doesn't do things by halves, I had the opportunity to be introduced to this supreme culinary refinement in a Montreal institution, famous for its poutine: The ice.
 The establishment is so famous, that even on a Sunday night, people line up for their portion of spongy fries.

-In the warm hubbub of the conversations, vibrating cheerfully with the accent of Quebec, I swallowed it with a good heart, my poutine.
+In the warm hubbub of conversations, all vibrating cheerfully with a Quebec accent, I gobbled up my poutine with a good heart.